MdSaayed/random-color-genarator/README.md

 # random-color-genarator
-- Added the color save function
+- User can save his/her favourite color
-- Added the color copy function
+- User can click to cpoy color